 - Active users who log in and share content on some recurring cadence

-- What percentage are using desktop compared to mobile
+- Look at the percentage that are using desktop compared to mobile

 A great user metric to pull is the number of articles shared per employee.
 You can find the average per week, month, quarter, and year (if your program has been running awhile).
-Another part to that, is how often are employees suggesting content or engaging in others.
+Another part of that is how often employees suggest content to the program or engage with their colleagues’ posts.

 Here are some other user metrics you want to pay attention to: